Hush (character): Flashpoint

-An alternate timeline variant of Hush makes a cameo appearance in Flashpoint as one of several criminals who were killed by Batman.
+An alternate timeline version of Hush makes a cameo appearance in Flashpoint as one of several criminals who were killed by Batman.

 Superman/Batman

-An alternate timeline variant of Tommy Elliot appears in Superman/Batman #17.
+An alternate timeline version of Tommy Elliot appears in Superman/Batman #17.
 After using the Legion of Super-Villains' time-travel technology to avert his parents' deaths, Batman creates a timeline where he and Elliot remained friends as adults.

 Tales From The Dark Multiverse

-An alternate universe variant of Tommy Elliot and a variant of Bruce Wayne / Batman partially based on Hush called Batman the Silenced appear in Tales from the Dark Multiverse: Batman - Hush.
+An alternate universe version of Tommy Elliot and a version of Bruce Wayne / Batman partially based on Hush called Batman the Silenced appear in Tales from the Dark Multiverse: Batman - Hush.
 After the driver Elliot hired to kill his parents killed Thomas and Martha Wayne by mistake, Elliot's family adopted the orphaned Bruce Wayne, who seemingly succumbed to psychosis and was remanded to Arkham Asylum.
 After inheriting Wayne Industries, Elliot goes on to become a senator in the independent yet oppressive city-state of Gotham.
 However, he is deposed by Bruce, who had faked his psychosis and used his time in Arkham to train himself into a vigilante.